Elysium Review

 There is no end to her hunger.
 Nova wants.
 Nova

-wants.
 Her hands reach for a blueberry donut.
 Banana

 bread.
 The orange puppy barking like a tiny, yippy mum.